GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 The ability to localize sound sources is fundamental and can serve many purposes across various fields.

 // Applications
-Although originally targeted to replicate human-like auditory perception, it has progressively found more diverse applications.
+Although initially targeted to replicate human-like auditory perception, it has progressively found more diverse applications.
 For instance, #acr("SSL") enables hands-free computer-human interaction, improving teleconferencing systems and advancing autonomous vehicles.
 Overall, the ability to localize sound enriches machines' capabilities.
 For instance, in robotics, #acr("SSL") aids navigation, situational awareness, and human-robot interaction by directing robots to key auditory cues in their environment.